 If you have ever been arrested or had interaction with the police (for example if you have been stopped and questioned by the police, or if you might be identified by the police as a gang member) it is important to talk about that with your attorney.

-After you file an application for permanent residency, you can also apply for employment authorization (a work permit).
+However, when you become eligible to file for permanent residency, you can also apply for employment authorization (a work permit).
+At this time, depending on which country you are from, it can take years to become eligible for permanent residency.
 If you do not have immigration court, you may be able to file this at the same time you file your SIJS application.
 If you do have immigration court, you may have to file in two stages, so it may take longer to get your work permit.
 Your green card also serves as proof that you are authorized to work in the U.S., so once you get your green card you no longer need a separate work permit.

 If you are under 18, you are required to attend school so there are limits to how much you are allowed to work and you must seek a school based work permit from your school (in addition to your immigration work permit) to be able to work.
 For a chart of work requirements for different ages, see http://www.dir.ca.gov/dlse/MinorsSummaryCharts.pdf

-Once you get your permanent residency approved, you are authorized to travel.
+No, you do not receive authorization to re-enter the U.S. with the approval of your SIJS petition.
+However, once a permanent residency is approved, you are authorized to travel.
 You can travel outside of the U.S. and even return to your home country but it is important not to travel for a long time because permanent residency is only for people who are residing or living in the U.S., so if you are gone too long, immigration may decide that you are actually not living here anymore.
 If you are a minor, you may need permission from your parents or legal guardian in order to travel.
 You will also need a passport from your home country.

 In general, if you travel for more than six months there may be complications and if you travel for more than one year you might lose your permanent residence status.
 If you think you will be out of the U.S. for a long time (longer than a month or two) you should talk to an attorney before you go to make sure it won’t affect your lawful permanent residency status.